UsamaBafana/SC1015/README.md

 > [!IMPORTANT]
 > Which model is best used to predict death rate?
 ----
-## Models Used
+## 5 Models were used:
 1. Linear Regression
 2. Decision tree Regression
-3. Ridge Regression
-4. Polynomial Regression
+3. Polynomial Regression
-5. Random Forest Regression
+4. Random Forest Regression
-6. Gradient Boosting Regression
+5. Gradient Boosting Regression
 -----
 ## Conclusion
 Male suicide rates are higher than females.